rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 RsyncOSX can be installed by homebrew: `brew install --cask rsyncosx` or by download the [latest version](https://github.com/rsyncOSX/RsyncOSX/releases).

-## First time use
+## First time

-The first time RsyncOSX starts it presents a link to [important information](/post/important/).
-There is also info about [the latest version of rsync](/post/rsync/) to install.
+The first time RsyncOSX starts it presents a link to [important](/post/important/) information.
+There is also info about the latest [version of rsync](/post/rsync/) to install.

 {{< image src="/images/RsyncOSX/master/start/start.png" alt="" position="center" style="border-radius: 8px;" >}}